Hugh Ross (astrophysicist)

 Hugh Norman Ross (born July 24, 1945) is a Canadian astrophysicist, Christian apologist, and old-Earth creationist.

 Ross obtained his Ph.D. in astronomy from the University of Toronto and his B.Sc. degree in physics from the University of British Columbia.
 He established his own ministry in 1986, called Reasons to Believe.

-Ross rejects both abiogenesis and evolution as explanations for the origin and history of life, contrary to the scientific consensus.
+Ross rejects both abiogenesis and evolution as explanations for the origin and entire history of life, contrary to the scientific consensus.
 Ross' position overlaps with that of intelligent design, but Ross argues that the evidence points to Jesus Christ as the designer, instead of an undefined intelligent designer.

 Early life and education

 Hugh Ross was born in Montreal, Quebec, and raised in Vancouver, British Columbia after moving there at the age of five.
-His parents were James Stewart Alexander Ross and Dorothy Isabel (Murray) Ross.He was interested in science from a young age, often reading science textbooks as a child.
+His parents were James Stewart Alexander Ross and Dorothy Isabel (Murray) Ross.
+He was interested in science from a young age, often reading science textbooks as a child.

 As a teenager, Ross read works by philosophers such as Immanuel Kant and Rene Descartes, but felt their works contained inconsistencies and contradictions.
 Ross also read Eastern holy books from religions such as Hinduism, Buddhism, and Zoroastrianism.
 He began studying the Bible in secret due to his family's disapproval.
 He was inspired by the way the Bible described historical and scientific information, eventually becoming a Christian.

-Ross described his upbringing as moral, but not religious.Ross became interested in astronomy at the age of seven, after asking his parents whether stars were hot when gazing up at the night sky.
+Ross described his upbringing as moral, but not religious.
+Ross became interested in astronomy at the age of seven, after asking his parents whether stars were hot when gazing up at the night sky.
 He visited the local library to find the answer.
 He soon became convinced that the expansion of the universe and the Big Bang required a divine "cosmic beginner".
 At 17 he began to serve as director of observations for Vancouver's Royal Astronomical Society and started examining religious texts.

 Ross received a provincial scholarship and a National Research Council of Canada fellowship and earned a B.Sc. in physics from the University of British Columbia in 1967, going on to earn a M.Sc. in 1968, and a Ph.D. in astronomy from the University of Toronto in 1973.
 While in Toronto, Ross began meeting with his fellow Christian students to share their faith.

 The National Research Council of Canada sent Ross to Caltech as a postdoctoral research fellow to study quasars and galaxies from 1973 to 1978.
-While at Caltech Ross met Dave Rogstad and joined his Bible study group, which included his future wife, Kathleen Ann Drake.
+While at Caltech Ross met astronomer Dave Rogstad and joined his Bible study group, which included his future wife, Kathleen Ann Drake.
 The group encouraged him to spread his personal story about scientific evidence and Christianity.